lcreech/100-days-of-code/log.md

 Check Radio Buttons and Checkboxes by Default
 Nest Many Elements within a Single Div Element
 Give a Background Color to a Div Element
+Set the ID of an Element
+Use an ID Attribute to Style an Element
+Adjusting the Padding of an Element
+Adjust the Margin of an Element
+Add a Negative Margin to an Element

+**Thoughts** I've continued the process of updating my coursework into Github as well.

+**Link(s) to work**: [Coding Ground Page](https://www.freecodecamp.com/lcreech)

+### Day 6: January 5, 2017

+**Today's Progress**:  I worked on the following projects:
+Add Different Padding to Each Side of an Element

 **Thoughts** I've continued the process of updating my coursework into Github as well.